TheNoctambulist/hass-airtouch/README.md

 #### States
  State     | Description
 -----------|-------------
- `<value>` | The current spill percentage.
+ `<value>` | The current spill/bypass percentage.
 The spill percentage may be >100% if there are multiple spill zones.

 </details>